– Hugh Milne, The Milne Institute, Inc.

 For eight years I professionally instructed yoga in Los Angeles area studios, in private in-home sessions with clients, and for employees in an office setting.

 While expanding my knowledge of yoga, I heard about a gentle but deeply effective modality of energetic bodywork called craniosacral work, and I booked a couple of sessions for myself to experience this work first-hand.
 I experienced both a deeply meditative stillness and also a sense of movement and freedom in my body that I hadn’t known was possible.
 What I experienced during these sessions was so profound and captivating to me that I knew I had to study this work myself.
-So, I began studying Visionary Craniosacral Work with the Milne Institute, based out of Big Sur, California.
+So, I began studying Visionary Craniosacral Work with the Milne Institute, based in Big Sur, CA.

 Craniosacral work stems from the hands-on medical practice of Osteopathy and consists of applying various “holds,” based on craniosacral anatomy and technique, to specific areas of the head, spine, sacrum, or entire body, tuning into the bones, membrane, and fluid surrounding the brain and spinal cord, allowing the client’s nervous system to come into balance.